 Of course, both devices should be considerably improved by ditching the bloat and adopting Google’s pure, unadulterated Android 4.4 KitKat OS.

-The only catch here: like the HTC One and the Samsung Galaxy S4 models before them, neither device will be available outside the US.Go to comments comments powered by Disqus
+The only catch here: like the HTC One and the Samsung Galaxy S4 models before them, neither device will be available outside the US.comments powered by Disqus